US stocks slip as investors weigh economic data, Fed policy

 Wall Street will get a weekly update on unemployment claims on Thursday.
 Investors will likely be more focused on the monthly report on producer prices, for November, from the government on Friday.

-The Federal Reserve has been aggressively raising its benchmark interest rate in an effort to tame inflation.
+The Fed has been aggressively raising its benchmark interest rate in an effort to tame inflation.
 The strategy is intended to make borrowing more expensive and generally hit the brakes on consumer spending and the economy.
 The risk is that the policy could send the economy into a recession.

-The central bank's task has been more difficult because of resilient pockets of the economy, like employment and consumer spending.
-It will likely have to remain aggressive in order to keep pressuring inflation.
+The Fed is in a very “hawkish, but awkward" position, said Gene Goldman, chief investment officer at Cetera Investment Management.

 The Fed is meeting next week and is expected to raise interest rates by a half-percentage point, which would mark an easing of sorts from a steady stream of three-quarters of a percentage point rate increases.
 It has raised its benchmark rate six times since March, driving it to a range of 3.75% to 4%, the highest in 15 years.
 Wall Street expects the benchmark rate to reach a peak range of 5% to 5.25% by the middle of 2023.